ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 ## Mark a Workspace as Favorite

 Users can mark a particular workspace as their favorite by clicking on the ‘star’ icon.
-This feature makes it easier for the user to filter frequently used workspaces.
+This feature allows the user to filter the frequently used workspaces.

 ![](../img/Workspace/7.png) <p align=center>**Figure 7.** Mark a workspace as favorite</p>